sudarsan-surendralal/matsci-thesis/README.md

 # matsci-thesis

-A clear and easy to use tex template for academic thesis optimized for materials science students.
+A clear and easy to use template for academic thesis optimized for materials science students using TeX.

 TeX is a beautiful language that is perfect for academic thesis writing especially for STEM fields.
 However, there is a little bit of a learning curve for new TeX users